Greenwood Academies Trust

 The selection process will involve interviews at both the academy and the accredited provider, where the provider is Nottingham Trent University, Bishop Grosseteste University or the University of Nottingham.
 Where The Cambridge Partnership is the accredited provider there will be one interview at the academy with a representative from the provider in attendance.

 The academy-based selection process includes a formal interview, a short observed teaching session with a small group of pupils, a handwritten Literacy test, the opportunity to talk to staff and pupils, and a group task with other candidates.

 Our accredited providers will be involved throughout and will have an equal say in the selection.
 It is a rigorous and thorough process, designed to get the best match of applicant to the places available.

 How school placements work

-A contrasting placement at a different school will also take place.
+A contrasting placement at a different school will take place during the Spring term.

 Course fees will be covered by the academy to include QTS and PGCE.